 In opening credits, horror film producer/actor William Castle is billed as "Bill Castle," but in end credits is back to "William Castle."
 See more

-Written and Performed by Jimi Hendrix See more
+Performed by Buffalo Springfield See more